Chi-Town Union Station is a modified walk-around exhibition

 this work in progress will be finished.

-laid, and layered as many as five layers deep in numerous
+laid, and layered as many as six layers deep in numerous

 places.
 Two hidden helixes, one with more than 900 degrees of

 turn are used to abruptly change elevation of entire trains.

 The Chi-Town Union Station’s 700 feet of 12 parallel

 double-ended tracks and its complex throats at either end are

 strongly reminiscent of the Chicago Union Station.
 When